sahajre/goFAQ/README.md

 ## How to write reusable libraries in Go?

-## What are the different types supported in Go?
+## What are the different data types supported in Go?

 ## How to define a type in Go?